amrox/asdf-pyapp/README.md

 </div>

+Plugin to install arbitrary Python Applications in isolated environments.

-## WARNING: The README is still boilerplate from the template and is not accurate yet.
+## WARNING: The README is WIP

 # Contents